OSMCha/osmcha-frontend/ABOUT.md

 ### Are there keyboard shortcuts in OSMCha?

 Yes.
-Keyboard shortcuts on OSMCha go through changesets help the reviewer go through a list of changesets quickly.
-Here are the available shortcuts on OSMCha currently
+Keyboard shortcuts on OSMCha help the reviewer to go through a list of changesets quickly.
+Here are the available shortcuts:

 | Description                                      | Shortcut          |
 | ------------------------------------------------ | ----------------- |